ZhecanJamesWang/Highly-Semantic-Vision-Language-Benchmarks/README.md

 ### b.
 Pros ###
 The most recognizable dataset for evaluating vision commonsense understanding costing millions of dollars.
 It is likely still the only highly-semantic VL dataset in Multiple Choice Question(MCQ) format.
 Lots of its questions are around human intention, emotions, causal and temporal relationships.
 Because its images are from movies scenes the visual scenes also have diverse varieties.
 ### c.
 Cons ###
 Since its images are from movies, lots of its questions require context from frames before and after.
 Without enough context, it may be confusing even for human to answer (human oracle accuracy is only around 90%).
 The questions are heavily biased towards text information since text-only QA model can achieve more than 50% Q2A accuracy.
 For every question, the authors claim to first conduct adversarial matching across correct answer choices of other questions.
 Then via rule-based modification, the authors further modify those answer choices to serve as the  distractors.
 However, the final selected distractors for every question tend to have low qualities comparing with the correct answer choice and thus have space to be further improved.
+It has strict limited answer distribution thus make it difficult to evaluate generation models.

 [Paper Link](https://arxiv.org/pdf/1811.10830.pdf)